 This guide assumes you are familiar with the manual moderation module of GiselleBot.
 If you have any doubt about one or more of the actions or parameters that are used within the AutoModerator module, try checking Server Moderation (Manual) first.

 By default, administrators and moderators (refer to !modrole) are immune to auto moderation triggers.

-Server Invites: recognizes Discord server invites in user messages; this trigger supports shortened URLs (e.g. Discord invites hidden behind a bit.ly shortening service), and ignores invites pointing to the current server.
+Server Invites: recognizes Discord server invites in user messages; this trigger supports shortened URLs (e.g. Discord invites hidden behind a bit.ly/gisl.eu shortening service), and ignores invites pointing to the current server.

-Mass Mention: counts the number of mentions (roles, users or everyone/here) in a message and triggers if the number of mentions is over a threshold.
-The default threshold is 10, but can be configured in each server.
+Mass Mention: counts the number of mentions (roles, users or everyone/here) sent by a user, in a channel, within a certain span of time and triggers if the number of mentions is over a threshold.
+The default (allowed) threshold pair is 5 mentions in 30 seconds, but can be configured in each server.

 Banned Words: checks the message against a list of words, configured by the user, and triggers if one or more words are found within the message.
 Punctuation and letter case are ignored.
 The parser can be configured to trigger on an “exact match” (e.g. banned word:

 test), if the banned word is found at the “beginning of a word” within the message (e.g. banned word: